chrispyth42/yt-clipboard-downloader/README.md

 FUNCTIONALITY:

-  On successful download, the audio/video is stored in the specified folder, and its ID is stored in a .csv file;
-  to avoid duplicate downloads
+After the script is started, it watches the computer's clipboard, and detects any youtube URLs with regex; automatically starting the download with the settings specified in the command line arguments.
+On successful download, the audio/video is stored in the specified folder, and its ID is stored in a .csv file; to avoid duplicate downloads

 TROUBLESHOOT: